ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 IANA is requested to register:

-*  allocate media type application/signed-statement+cose in the "Media Types" registry, see below.
+*  the media type application/signed-statement+cose in the "Media Types" registry, see below.
-*  allocate media type application/receipt+cose in the "Media Types" registry, see below.
+*  the media type application/receipt+cose in the "Media Types" registry, see below.

 ## COSE Receipts Header Parameter